How we work

 A new Cost Recovery Model has been proposed for the Australian Industrial Chemicals Introduction Scheme (AICIS), the scheme that will replace NICNAS under the new industrial chemical laws that are expected to take effect from 1 July 2019, subject to consideration by the Australian Parliament.
 This discussion paper outlines the proposed funding model.

 The NICNAS Director is a statutory office holder with specific functions and powers, as well as direct responsibilities to the Minister for Health.

 Dr Brian Richards is the current NICNAS Director.
-Dr Richards was appointed for 5 years on 27 September 2012, and he was reappointed to the role on 10 August 2017 for a further 5 years.
+Dr Richards was initially appointed for a 5 year term commencing on 27 September 2012, and he was reappointed to the role on 10 August 2017 for a further 5 years.